Dan-At-Ada/DAT1-Assignment/README.md

 #### 2. Payment Management (payment_management.sql)
 1. [ ] 2.1 Record a payment for a membership
-2. [ ] 2.2 Calculate total revenue from membership fees for each month of the current year
+2. [ ] 2.2 Calculate total revenue from membership fees for each month of the last year
 3. [ ] 2.3 Find all day pass purchases

 #### 3. Equipment Management (equipment_management.sql)
-1. [ ] 3.1 Find equipment due for maintenance
+1. [ ] 3.1 Find equipment due for maintenance in the next 30 days
-2. [ ] 3.2 Record equipment usage
-3. [ ] 3.3 Count equipment types in stock
+2. [ ] 3.2 Count equipment types in stock
-4. [ ] 3.4 Calculate average age of equipment by type (in days)
+3. [ ] 3.3 Calculate average age of equipment by type (in days)

 #### 4. Class Scheduling (class_scheduling.sql)
 1. [ ] 4.1 List all classes with their instructors
 2. [ ] 4.2 Find available classes for a specific date
 3. [ ] 4.3 Register a member for a class
 4. [ ] 4.4 Cancel a class registration
-5. [ ] 4.5 List top 5 most popular classes
+5. [ ] 4.5 List top 3 most popular classes
 6. [ ] 4.6 Calculate average number of classes per member

 #### 5. Membership Management (membership_management.sql)
 1. [ ] 5.1 List all active memberships
 2. [ ] 5.2 Calculate the average duration of gym visits for each membership type
-3. [ ] 5.3 Identify members with expiring memberships
+3. [ ] 5.3 Identify members with expiring memberships this year

 #### 6. Attendance Tracking (attendance_tracking.sql)
 1. [ ] 6.1 Record a member's gym visit